barrettotte/Anilist-IBMi/README.md

 A basic display file and RPGLE program built over the Anilist GraphQL API (Just for fun/practice).
+Enter an Anilist username
+Its not meant to be a full API wrapper or handle all errors.

+I wanted to make some dedicated UDF's and clean up my code, but its good enough for such a simple application.

 This is my first IBM i side project using GNU Make, git, and VS Code.
 I still used SDA for display files because its a lot less tedious.

 ## Running